mkalkbrenner/PPUC/README.md

 # PPUC - Pinball Power-Up Controller

-The Pinball Power-Up Controller is designed to enhance the capabilities of classic pinball machines of the 80s and 90s.
+The Pinball Power-Up Controller is designed to enhance the capabilities of classic pinball machines of the 80s and 90s and to drive the hardware of home brew pinball machines.
 It is able to monitor all playfield switches, lights, and solenoids and to trigger and distribute corresponding *events* to attached sub-systems.
 In combination with PIN2DMD and TiltAudio it should be possible to monitor DMD and sound commands, too.